-Join us for an adventure to the largest volcano in Europe.
+Join us for an adventure and hike to the craters of Mt Etna — the largest volcano in Europe!
 We will see the volcano with expert volcanologists who will explain, first hand, both the history/mythology that has been carved into the Mediterranean World, and the scientific phenomenon we see today.
 This may be the closest thing one can experience to being on the moon, including the best views of Sicily and the surrounding Sea.

 TOTAL CREDITS - 3-7 semester credits

 Students also have the opportunity to participate in the many options including internships and service learning in migrant communities.

 Syracuse Academy in Sicily specializes in study abroad programs for college students, with a focus on Mediterranean Studies, ancient and contemporary.
 With over 30 years of experience as an educational center, Syracuse Academy offers the ideal study environment.

 The Syracuse Academy is located in a historic villa set in two acres of lush botanical garden filled with citrus trees, century-old palms and Mediterranean flora; the main entrance to the campus is located next to the Catacombs of St. John, one of the first places of Christian worship in the West, where St. Paul is said to have preached.
 It is in the heart of the city of Syracuse, next to the world-famous archaeological park and museum and at a short walking distance from the island of Ortygia.

 The campus premises offer state-of-the-art study facilities, a total of 15 lecture rooms, ranging from small-sized classrooms to large lecture halls with 40+ student capacity.
 There are two computer labs, kitchen space with cooking demonstration facilities, indoor and outdoor study areas.